-This switches allows to make signs with position lights
+This switch allows the creation of signs with position lights.

 If the position lights are off, press and hold the switch to turn on the position lights.
 If the positions lights are on, press and hold the switch to turn off the position lights.
 Press and depress and so on for position lights blinking